 The PhD candidate is Kaitlyn Tsuruda, MSc, Cancer Registry of Norway.

-The primary investigator and supervisor of this project is Solveig Hofvind, head of the mammography section at the Cancer Registry of Norway, and professor of radiography at Oslo Metropolitan University.
+The primary investigator and supervisor of this project is Solveig Hofvind, head of the section for breast cancer screening at the Cancer Registry of Norway.

 Marit Veierød, professor in biostatistics at the University of Oslo, is the co-supervisor.